Soumili1818/google-cloud-project/README.md

 1. Two VMs lauched : Debian and windows
 2. A travel website hosted on GCP
+3. A travel advisor app built using React JS using GOOGLE APIs

 This project is a react based application " Travel Advisor" made with react, javascript, html, css.
 The Application is deployed on netlify.
 It can be accessed on ->  https://travelwithkartikay.netlify.app/